 - Scientific posters commonly used sections:

-- Introduction/Background (do not put abstract on your poster unless required) - Provides context, clearly states your hypothesis, why are you asking the research question/
+- Introduction/Background (we do not recommend placing your abstract on your poster unless required) - Provides context.
+Clearly states your hypothesis.
+Explains why are you asking the research question.

-- Conclusions/Discussion/Next Steps - Focus on main takeaway points, what is the significance, future research
+- Conclusions/Discussion/Next Steps - Focuses on main takeaway points.
+Shares what the significance of the research is and future directions.

 - Acknowledgements - thank individuals who contributed to your project and always acknowledge funding sources

-- Select visuals: graphs, charts, photos, graphic models.
+- Select visuals: graphs, charts, photos, graphic models, illustrations, infographics.
 Make sure visuals are meaningful.
 Use the BEST ones not all the ones!

 View the gallery of sample posters to start getting ideas and check out the resources listed below: